FLOODLABEL: A smart tool for governance towards flood-resilient cities

 In order increase flood resilience, the floodlabel concept aims to lower flood risks by actively integrating the population under risk.

 The HKC is part of the cooperative project “Sustainable strategies and technologies for flood risk management in arid and semi-arid regions” (HOWAMAN).

 The project is lead by the Institute of Hydraulic Engineering and Water Resources Management of the RWTH Aachen University.

 All project partners are shown in the list below:

 - Institure of Hydraulic Engineering and Water Resources Management, RWTH Aachen

-- Institute for Water and Waste Management, RWTH Aachen
+- Institute for Water and Waste Management at RWTH Aachen e.
+V.

 - Institute for Sociology, RWTH Aachen